-3 Plant propagation material (not applicable to ornamental plant cultivation companies with end product)
+3 Plant propagation material (not applicable to ornamental plant cultivation companies with only end product).
+Always applicable for bulb cultivation.

-3.1 Substrates
+3 1 Substrates

-3.1.1 available.

-The code of conduct of the substrate supplier must be The producer disposes of the code of conduct of the substrate supplier with respect to the environmental strategies of the company.
+3.1.1 The code of conduct of the substrate supplier must be The producer disposes of the code of conduct of the available. substrate supplier with respect to the environmental strategies of the company.
+If the substrate supplier can demonstrate that it participates in RPP, then approve.